1639

 1775

-Benjamin Franklin appointed the first Postmaster General
+Benjamin Franklin appointed as the first Postmaster General

 1792